This exploration is for all ages, as the colored smilies show. You can do the heat conduction experiment with your whole family together!

 Start by putting a pot of water on the hot stove.
 Once the water is good and hot (boiling or near boiling), carefully place 3 different spoons in the pot – one metal, one plastic or rubber, and one wooden spoon.
 Wait a few minutes for the spoons to heat up.

-The next step is to make a prediction about what will happen of you place a little pat of butter on each of the spoons.
-Have the kids write down their predictions.
+The next step is to make a prediction or hypothesis about what will happen if you place a little pat of butter on each of the spoons.
+Have the kids write down their hypotheses.
 Here is a scientific method experiment sheet to use for this experiment.

 The actual experiment happens very quickly, so make sure everyone is ready and watching when you put a pat of butter on each one.

 The butter on the metal spoon almost immediately melted away; the butter on the wooden spoon melted some; meanwhile, the butter on the plastic spoon stayed firm much longer.
-That’s heat conduction at work.
 The heat was transferred by moving molecules within the spoons.
-The spoons themselves didn’t move, but their molecules did.
-This experiment also gives us some insight into what kinds of materials conduct heat well.